2016 NRL Grand Final: Finals series

+Final lead-up

+The Sharks strength was their right-side back row attack with Barba, Holmes and Bird providing a challenge for teams to stop throughout the season, while the Storm's strength was their defence, conceding the least amount of points of all teams this season.

+Each team had weaknesses that could affect their grand final performance.
+For the Sharks, it was their discipline, conceding one of the worst penalty rates of all NRL teams.
+For the Storm, it was their slow starts, as they had conceded the opening try in eight of their twelve games at home this season.
+The Sharks were missing Joseph Paulo, who was injured during the Round 26 clash against the Storm; while the Storm were missing Nelson Asofa-Solomona due to an elbow injury sustained in the sides 16-10 win in the Qualifying Final against the Cowboys.

+Cooper Cronk was awarded the Dally M Medal for Player of the Year (along with Cowboys lock Jason Taumalolo), in a ceremony, days before the Grand Final took place.

+Pundits, players and fans were equally split as to who would win the premiership, sighting the Sharks strength in attack and the Storms strength in defence.
+The only consensus was that the game would be close, with the only concern being whether Cronulla could mentally cope with the pressure of delivering the clubs long-awaited first premiership.

 Teams

-Melbourne Storm halfback Cooper Cronk played in his sixth grand final after having previously featured in every premiership decider his club have reached since 2006.
+Melbourne Storm halfback Cooper Cronk played in his sixth grand final after having featured in every premiership decider his club had reached since 2006.
 Cronk, Will Chambers, Cameron Smith, Jesse Bromwich, and Kevin Proctor were the last remaining members of their last premiership winning team in 2012.
 The Cronulla-Sutherland Sharks had six players with previous grand final experience in Luke Lewis (2003), Chris Heighington (2005), Matt Prior (2010), Ben Barba, Michael Ennis (both 2012), and James Maloney (2011 and 2013).
-Maloney was only the sixth player to contest three grand finals under different clubs after playing for the New Zealand Warriors and the Sydney Roosters in their respective grand final appearances.
+Maloney was only the sixth player to contest three grand finals under different clubs after playing for the New Zealand Warriors and the Sydney Roosters in their previous grand final appearances.
 At age 35 with 278 first grade games, Sharks' captain Paul Gallen was the oldest and most experienced player to debut in a NRL grand final.
 The grand final would be Michael Ennis' last game before his retirement after playing 273 first grade games in the NRL.

-The 2016 NRL Grand Final also marked the Melbourne Storm's 500th NRL game since it entered the competition in 1998.
+This meant that only six players across both teams had played in all of their teams games for the season, Barba and Chad Townsend for Cronulla, and Dale Finucane, Jesse Bromwich, Kenny Bromwich and Tohu Harris for Melbourne.